A Lower Bound and a Near-Optimal Algorithm for Bilevel Empirical Risk Minimization

+We run an additional experiment.
+For each experiment, the parameters of the solvers are chosen by an extensive grid search.
+Then we select the curve that gives the best validation accuracy for each solver and finally plot the corresponding test error on \cref{app:fig:exp}.

-The datacleaning problem aims to train a multiclass classifier while having some training samples with noisy labels.
-On the one hand we have training labelled samples $(d_i^\train,y_i^\train)_{i\in\setcomb{n_\train}}$ with potentially corrupted labels with probability $p_c$ (in the experiments $p_c=0.5$).
-On the other hand, we have a validation set $(d_j^\val,y_j^\val)_{j\in\setcomb{n_\val}}$ where all the samples are clean.
+The third experiment is the datacleaning task.
+It aims to train a multiclass classifier while having some training samples with noisy labels.
+On the one hand we have $n_\train = 20,000$ training labelled samples $(d_i^\train,y_i^\train)_{i\in\setcomb{n_\train}}$ with potentially corrupted labels with probability $p_c$ (in the experiments $p_c=0.5$).
+On the other hand, we have a validation set $(d_j^\val,y_j^\val)_{j\in\setcomb{n_\val}}$ of $n_\val = 5,000$ samples where all the samples are clean.
+We also have $10,000$ clean test samples.
 The datacleaning problem consists in learning a classifier on all these samples by giving less weight to corrupted labels.
 It can be cast as a bilevel optimization problem like \eqref{eq:bilevel_pb} where the function $F$ and $G$ are given by

 where $\theta\in\bbR^{C\times p}$, $\lambda\in\bbR^{n_\train}$, $\ell$ is the cross entropy loss and $\sigma$ is the sigmoid function defined by $\sigma(\lambda) = \frac1{1+\e^{-\lambda}}\in (0\,,\,1]$.